-After 15 programs for over a dozen tier one corporate partners we have firmly proven the theory that Startups connecting with corporates are a valuable part of a corporate innovation strategy.
+After running over 20 programs for our tier one corporate partners we have firmly proven the theory that Startups connecting with corporates are a valuable part of a corporate innovation strategy.

 Our clients now have new products, new investments, a more agile view on their own business and internal champions who have experience working with tech founders and integrating those Startups back into the corporates for growth.